- About Bay View

 In the faithful pursuit of excellence,

-She has been principal of St. Francis of Assisi School in Braintree for the past 11 years.
+She was principal of St. Francis of Assisi School in Braintree for 11 years.
 During her tenure she increased enrollment, improved the school facility and campus, strengthened curriculum, added state-of-the-art technology, and led St. Francis of Assisi School through its first New England Association of Schools and Colleges (NEASC) accreditation with success and high accolades.
 Most importantly, she placed St. Francis of Assisi School at the top of the Archdiocese of Boston’s premier schools list.

-Professionally, she has been involved with many organizations and boards including but not limited to: a chairperson and speaker for NEASC accreditations and conferences, a member of the boards of Regis College, Malden Catholic High School, C.A.S.IT(Italian Consulate Educational Program), and currently Archbishop Williams High School.
+Professionally, she has been involved with many organizations and boards including but not limited to: commission member for the New England Association of Schools and Colleges (NEASC), chairperson and speaker for NEASC accreditations and conferences, a member of the boards of Regis College, Malden Catholic High School, C.A.S.IT (Italian Consulate Educational Program), and currently Archbishop Williams High School.
 Her expertise also includes mentoring first year principals in the Archdiocese of Boston, serving as a member of the recruitment team for the Catholic Schools Foundation, as well as, a member of a team supporting the Superintendent’s Office of the Archdiocese of Boston evaluating second year principals.
-Remembering her roots and in the spirit of giving back, Mrs. Pacifico-DeBenedictis is an adjunct professor at Regis College with several professional affiliations including ASCD, NAESP, and NCEA.
+Remembering her roots and in the spirit of giving back, she is an adjunct professor at Regis College with several professional affiliations including ASCD, NAESP, and NCEA.
+Her work was recognized by the National Organization of Italian American Women with a “Three Wise Women” award in winter 2015.